 - The Is A Substitute Training Requirement field must have the Show as checkbox option enabled.

-To view substitution rules, users require a permission set which includes the Read permission on the Training Rule Set and Training Rule objects.
-To create and edit substitution rules, a user requires a permission set which includes Read, Create, Edit, and Delete permissions on the Training Rule Set and Training Rule objects.
+To view substitution rules, Training Admins require a permission set which includes the Read permission on the Training Rule Set and Training Rule objects.
+To create and edit substitution rules, Training Admins require a permission set which includes Read, Create, Edit, and Delete permissions on the Training Rule Set and Training Rule objects.